-Shopping and markets in Zambia
+Shopping and Markets in Zambia

-In Lusaka and Livingstone, you’ll find almost everything that’s available in western shopping centres, save perhaps for bespoke clothing brands.
-There are large supermarkets, pharmacies, fashion retailers and well-known fast food outlets, and a growing number of well-stocked strip malls are also popping up along the highways.
+In Lusaka and Livingstone, you’ll find almost everything available in western shopping centers, save perhaps for bespoke clothing brands.
+There are large supermarkets, pharmacies, fashion retailers, and well-known fast food outlets, and many well-stocked strip malls are also popping up along the highways.

-Bargaining is an innate part of the purchasing process and paying about half of the initial asking price is usually a reasonable deal.
+Bargaining is an innate part of the purchasing process, and paying about half the initial asking price is usually a reasonable deal.
 You can also purchase fresh fruits and vegetables from markets (they’re sometimes better than those found in supermarkets) but exercise caution with raw meats.
 These are often kept out in the open and are susceptible to the elements (and flies!).